materialsproject/pymatgen/docs/index.rst

 If you are absolutely new to Python and/or are using Windows, the easiest installation process is using conda.
-Please go to the :doc:`page </installation>` for step-by-step installation instructions for all platforms.
+Please go to the :doc:`installation page </installation>` for step-by-step instructions for all platforms.

 Stable version